Shreyas521032/Sentiment-Analysis-on-Real-World-E-Commerce-Dataset-Amazon-Flipkart/README.md

     * **Hyperparameters:**
         * `vocab_size`: 10,000 (Top 10,000 most frequent words).
         * `max_length`: 150 (Reviews are padded or truncated to this length).
 * **Alternatives Considered:** We considered using pre-trained embeddings like Word2Vec or GloVe.
 However, we opted to train our own `Embedding` layer from scratch.
-This allows the model to learn word vector representations that are highly specific to the *nuances and vocabulary of e-commerce reviews*, which may not be well-represented in generic pre-trained models.
+This allows the model to learn word vector representations that are highly specific to the *nuances and vocabulary of e-commerce reviews*, which may not be well-represented in generic pre-trained models [3].

 ### 2. Model Architecture
 Five models were trained and evaluated to compare performance: